 Should rooflights in the side return be openable?
 If your bi-fold, sliding or other patio doors are likely to be open as often as possible, then you may not need to be able to open the roof windows to ventilate the room, so can make a saving – fixed designs are usually more budget-friendly.

-6. The dark end of the room can be put to good use
+Put the dark end of the room to good use

 Extending to the side can make the middle of the house dark.
 Use rooflights to bring daylight in.
 Bi-fold or sliding doors to the garden could be fitted across the back of the room you are extending, or combine slimmer versions with large windows.
 Consider placing a room that doesn’t need daylight, like a utility, cloakroom or storage, at the centre of the house.